-Here's why we love dry rock streams: They add a touch of mountain-y rugged to your yard.
+Here's why we love dry rock streams: They add a touch of mountain-y ruggedness to your yard.
 They drain water away from the foundation of your house.
 They don't need to be mowed, watered, or fertilized.
 Oh, and it's a simple two-step install: 1.
 Dig a trench.
 (It'll replace your cardio and strength workouts for the week, so prepare accordingly.)
 2. Place the rocks.

 #4 Build a Paver Path

-Creating a path from the curb to your door to adds a civilized touch and makes your front yard feel designed.
+Creating a path from the curb to your door adds a civilized touch and makes your front yard feel designed.
 It also means less lawn to mow and weed.
 You can do this one yourself with pavers or bricks.

 TIP: Choose a brick pattern with staggered edges to handle curves without the drag of cutting bricks.